docs

 ** Windows **

-Operate on the host, enter diskpart.exe in cmd, then list volume, select the logical volume you want to expand, input extend [size=n] to expand the size, or extend will expand all unallocated size to the selected logical volume.
+Operate on the host, type diskpart.exe in cmd, list volume, choose the logical volume to expand size, input extend size=n] or extend to extend all unallocated size to the selected logical volume.

 ** Linux **

-After the upgrade, the following operations need to be performed within the cloud host:
+After the upgrade, the following steps need to be performed inside the cloud host:

-1. You can choose to format the data disk in either ext4 or xfs file system formats.
+1. You can choose ext4 or xfs two file system formats to format the data disk

-2. Set the data disk to the ext4 file format (the default file system format for CentOS6):""".
+2. Set the data disk to ext4 file format (the default file system format of CentOS6):

 mkfs -t ext4 /dev/vdb